-In addition to these civic amenities such as sewerage and drainage system, water supply, dumping of garbage, electricity supply etc.
+In addition to these civic amenities such as sewerage and drainage system, water supply, dumping of garbage, electricity supply etc are also essential.

 Attraction of tourists at destination is solely depended upon these infrastructure facilities like transporation, accommodation both main and supplementary as well as other facilities and amenities.